mozilla/bedrock/docs/pipeline.rst

 - Firefox (latest) via local Selenium grid.
 - Internet Explorer 11 (smoke tests) via `Sauce Labs`_.
 - Headless tests.

-Note that now we have Mozorg mode and Pocket mode, we actually stand up two dev, two stage and two test deployments and we run the appropriate integration tests against each deployment: most tests are written for Mozorg, but there are some for Pocket mode that also get run.

 .. note::